How to Make Spring Cleaning with Children Stress Free

 It may seem odd to plan out a house cleaning, but when you’re wanting to get your children’s help, keeping them busy is key.

 Decide what you want to accomplish and write it down.
-Making a checklist helps keep you focused on what needs to be done, and crossing something off will be so satisfying.
+Making a checklist helps keep you focused on what needs to be done, and it’s so satisfying to cross something off.
 Be detailed and specific (making a separate list for each room helps), but make sure you keep it realistic.
-You won’t get everything done in one day – either plan on multiple days or bring the list down to a manageable size.
+You won’t get everything done in one day—either plan on multiple days or bring the list down to a manageable size.

 Keep it Organized

 One of the best parts of spring cleaning is being able to get rid of the winter’s accumulated clutter.
-Determine what categories you want to use and have bags or boxes ready for each one.
+Determine what categories you want to use (keep, donate, trash, etc.) and have bags or boxes ready for each one.
 Set clear guidelines as to what goes where.

-Don’t forget to drop off all your unwanted clothes and shoes in a yellow Planet Aid bin.
+Don’t forget to drop off all your unwanted clothes and shoes in a yellow Planet Aid bin (even the damaged and stained articles can be recycled).

 Anticipate Next Year